orenmagid/GRPBALL_FRONTEND/README.md

 # GRPBALL

-This is the frontend repository for my final project for the Flatiron School's Immersive Software Engineering Bootcamp: an app for scheduling and organizing pickup basketball, as well as discovering other local players and groups of players.
+This is the frontend repository for my final project for the Flatiron School's Immersive Software Engineering Bootcamp.
+It's an app for scheduling and organizing pickup basketball, as well as discovering other local players and groups of players.

 The backend repository is available <a href="https://github.com/orenmagid/grpball_backend">here</a>.